codethebest/IP-Project/README 1.txt

 **********************************************************
 please sort this stuff below **********
 Must still complete
-print invoice details to pdf or printer *** if we cant figure this out then nvm, will try to google something tho. **** invoice insert into db error
+invoice insert into db error
 Add favicon, names for each page (layout) and membership AWSAT SQL stored procedures should be made for